-Each to their own, everybody has their favorites.
-But when it comes to donuts, there are so many different variations, that they're really very hard to resist.
-We're going to show you four different flavors today.
+When it comes to donuts, everyone has their favorite... and there are just so many different options to choose from!
+Lucky for you, this recipe for the famous German jelly donut, also known as the Berliner, will give you 4 different choices.
 They're so easy to make, there's just one problem left to solve — which tasty incarnation to eat first!

 For the dough: